Youth Work Within the Circuit

 Our Circuit Youth Workers aim to provide a service that is part of the fabric of the local community; offering young people the opportunity to build important personal and interpersonal skills, gaining self-confidence and self-esteem.

-To bring you all up to date regarding recent developments in the Youth Mission:
+Recent developments in the Youth Mission:

 There is incredible potential in this generation...